-It should be advised that the Tor Browser allows users to access some of the more dangerous, and let’s say “seedier” parts of the web, which could lead to encounters with viruses and malware more often than you normally might.
+I advise you that the Tor Browser allows users to access some of the more dangerous, and let’s say “seedier,” parts of the web, which could lead you to encounters with viruses and malware more often than you normally might.
 So be careful to practice safe browsing, even with the extra access to these more “unusual” areas of the net.

-Brave is an open-source browser based on the Chromium browser engine, which is the same engine used in the Google Chrome browser.
-The lightweight browser claims improved loading speeds and reduced data usage, mostly due to its advanced ad-tracking and blocking abilities.
+Brave is an open-source browser based on the Chromium browser engine, which is the same engine that the Google Chrome browser uses.
+The lightweight browser claims improved loading speeds and reduced data usage, mostly due to its advanced ad tracking and blocking abilities.

-While Brave blocks all ads and trackers by default, selected ads and trackers can be allowed via the browser’s preferences panel.
+While Brave blocks all ads and trackers by default, you can allow selected ads and trackers via the browser’s preferences panel.

 Since ads are the main source of income for many websites, the company also offers a “Brave Payments” system, which allows users to anonymously donate to content producers they like.
 Brave then automatically distributes microdonations to the desired content producers.

 Brave does allow the use of browser extensions.
 However, those extensions are limited to a small number of approved extensions.
 Brave-approved extensions include those from 1Password, bitwarden, Dashlane, Honey, LastPass, MetaMask, PDF Viewer, Pocket and Torrent Viewer.

 The browser also offers a number of innovative tab-based features, such as tab previews, which offer a full-screen preview of a tab when you hover your mouse pointer over it.

 In addition, the browser includes the ability to create new private tabs on the fly and set the number of tabs to be shown per session.